shagunbandi/PlanMyTrip/README.md

 # PlanMyTrip

-Create an itinerary the easy way
+Create an plan the easy way

 # Teck Stack